 Determining whether an action or policy is net good or evil can be very difficult - and in many cases differing people can reasonably arrive at very different judgments.
 One key indicator, however, is the use of language because good usually speaks clearly while evil and the perversion of language go together like salt and seawater - everyone knows, for example, that people's democratic republics are never any of those things.

 Clarity of expression is not, however, even remotely a sufficient test.
-People can, for example, be supremely inarticulate and yet honest while writers at movement journals like The Economist are generally very good at using language and logical exposition in the service of misleading their audience - that particular magazine, for example, has lavished praise on people like Mao, Stalin, Hitler, Castro, Mugambe, and Obama while denigrating Reagan, Thatcher, Trump, and many others including Canada's own Steven Harper.
+People can, for example, be supremely inarticulate and yet honest while writers at movement journals like The Economist are generally very good at using language and logical exposition in the service of misleading their audience - that particular magazine, for example, has lavished praise on people like Mao, Stalin, Hitler, Castro, Mugambe, and Obama while denigrating Reagan, Thatcher, Trump, and many others down to bit players like Canada's Steven Harper.

 In fact, the perversion of language to cover evil is more often about fooling the already committed than about fooling others and so the most common characteristic of the dishonest use of language is the speaker's (or writer's) silent assumption that previous distortions constitute a sufficient shared knowledge base to enable clear within group communication.
 In its most brutal forms this simply leverages assumptions the audience is imagined to share: thus Hitler' 1939 rants assume his audience already knows that the English are conspiring with German jews and French bankers to suppress Germany's national destiny, while today's anti-Trump journalists (like yesterday's anti-Bush commentators) assume their audience knows him to be shallow, stupid, and corrupt.